MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 - Can you confirm this is a password spray?
 - Determine timeline for attack
 - Determine IP address/addresses of the attack
-- Filter successful logins for this time period and IP address, including successful password but failed MFA
+- Filter successful sign-ins for this time period and IP address, including successful password but failed MFA
 - Check [MFA reporting](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-reporting)
-- Is there anything out of the ordinary on the account – new device, new OS, new IP address used etc. Use MCAS or AIP to detect suspicious activity
+- Is there anything out of the ordinary on the account, such as new device, new OS, new IP address used.
+Use MCAS or Azure Information Protection to detect suspicious activity
 - Inform local authorities/third parties for assistance
 - If compromise suspected check for data exfiltration
-- Check associated account for suspicious behaviour
+- Check associated account for suspicious behavior
 - Check accounts of anyone working in the same office/delegated access - password hygiene (make sure they are not using the same password as the compromised account)
 - Run ADFS Help